-You hear it first, well before you see it, the unmistakable whoosh-rumble of a sizable volume of water falling a considerable distance.
+You hear it first, well before you see it, a sound like no other, unmistakable and unforgettable, a sound of warning; long-buried memories begin to stir.
 And then you feel it, a cool, drenching mist that hovers like a fog, while all around you moss-covered rocks and trees drip with condensation.
 You realize that it is very close by.

 The scenery is dazzling, but in an overpowering, distinctly unsettling way.
 This is not a friendly place; within such immensity you realize how very small you are, how minor and impermanent.
 It is the very definition of “sublime,” in the Romantic sense: beautiful yet terrifying.
 It all seems eerily familiar to me, and it should.
 Because I was here once before, a long time ago, on a lovely early summer day much like this one.

 But I have not journeyed to this remote place to enjoy the view.
 My purpose here is a solemn one.
 Exactly fifty years have passed, to the day, to the hour, to the minute, since the death of my father, and I have come once again to the place that claimed his life and very nearly claimed mine.

 If you were to ask me why I have come I would probably not be able to tell you because, in truth, I do not entirely understand myself.
 Is it to find answers? to seek solace? to mourn? to commune with ghosts? to apologize to my father for setting in motion the chain of events that ended his life? to achieve “closure,” whatever that is?
 Maybe a little of each.
 It feels, though, as if there is simply no choice; I have to be here.
 I have answered a call.